kuangyu0801/kuangyu0801.github.io/README.md

 	- implementing and verifying functionality on simulation environment, FPGA, test chip, product with machine
 	- collaborating  with inter-team (SW higher layer, test engineering,  FW, vendor)
 	- study carefully and clarify the ambiguity with other member
-	- solve issue with daily review meeting twice on phone call bubble chart
+	- CR handling solve issue with daily review meeting twice on phone call bubble chart
-	-
 - **Result**:
 	- 5G functionality successfully verified with UXM 5G and Radio Communication Test Station MT8000A from Anritsu
-	- now the produ
+	- now the product is adopted with customer OPPO, VIVO, Xiaomi

 ### Keysight-MediaTek 5G NR Data Demo Camp in Beijing
 - **Situation**: